saf-codes/mad-libs-test/README.md

 ## How To Play

--You'll be asked for some nouns, adjectives, and verbs -Then, the program will use all of your inputs and generate a story using them.
+-You'll be asked for some nouns, adjectives, and verbs.

+-Then, the program will use all of your inputs and generate a story using them.

 ## License